fortitudezhang/email-sender/README.md

 Spring
 --

-Execute `ro.lmn.presos.di.emailsender.impl.spring.EmailSenderApp` in the email-sender-spring module.
+Execute `mvn exec:java` in the email-sender-spring module.

 Guice
 --

-Execute `ro.lmn.presos.di.emailsender.impl.guice.EmailModule` in the email-sender-guice module.
+Execute `mvn exec:java` in the email-sender-guice module.

 OSGi
 --